-If you did not carry on a business in the year, but in a prior year allocated assets to a general STS pool or longlife STS pool, do not include the STS pool deductions at this question.
+If you did not carry on a business in the income year, but in a prior year allocated assets to a general STS pool or long-life STS pool, do not include the STS pool deductions at this question.
 Show such deductions at item D15 on your tax return (supplementary section).

-You show at M Depreciation expenses item P8 the total depreciation deductions being claimed under the STS depreciation (capital allowance) rules and for the business use of other assets under the uniform capital allowance (UCA) rules.
-This includes your deduction under the STS depreciation rules for depreciating assets used for workrelated or self-education purposes.
-You do not need to complete a Capital allowances schedule 2005.
+You show at M Depreciation expenses item P8 the total depreciation deductions being claimed under the STS capital allowances (depreciation) rules and for the business use of other assets under the uniform capital allowance (UCA) rules.
+This includes your deduction under the STS capital allowances (depreciation) rules for depreciating assets used for work-related or self-education purposes.
+However this excludes any amount included at part B of item P1.

+You do not need to complete a Capital allowances schedule 2006.

-STS taxpavers can claim an immediate deduction for depreciating assets costing less than \$1,000 (excluding input tax credit entitlements) and pool most of their other depreciating assets.
+STS taxpayers can claim an immediate deduction for most depreciating assets costing less than \$1,000 (excluding input tax credit entitlements) and can pool most of their other depreciating assets.
 There are two STS pools: